MrTofuuu/CAPES/README.md

 - [Misty Whitenton](https://github.com/mistwhit)

 ## Usage
-- This application can be viewed publicly from our Heroku hosted link, or... to run the app in the command line, go to the project's root directory and run `npm i && npm run seed && npm run develop`
+- This application can be viewed publicly from our Heroku hosted link, or... to run the app in the command line, go to the project's root directory and run `pnpm i && pnpm run seed && pnpm run develop`
 - The application is then viewable from your browswer via `http://localhost:3001`

 ## User-Story